mcarilli/CarND-Behavioral-Cloning-P3-Solution/writeup_report.md

 ![Recording error][recordingerror]

 Choice of directory did not appear to matter.
-The only thing I could think of was that it was a permissions issue, but I chmod 777ed my output directory, and even ran the simulator as root, and the problem persisted.
+The only thing I could think of was that it was a permissions issue.
+I chmod 777ed my output directory, and even ran the simulator as root, but the problem persisted.

 I therefore decided to use the provided training data, which was read in from driving_log.csv.